12 Actionable Marketing Tips to Increase Sales

 4 Media options ripe for sales cross sell or upsell offers

 Maximize your customer communications by using tailored offers and promotions to close the sale and/or expand the purchase.
+To ensure that you’re able to keep customers purchasing don’t overlook the importance of post-sales content marketing formats.

 - Include time-limited offer on the product page.
-Sweeten the deal to get customers to close the sale.
+Sweeten the deal toget customers to close the sale.

 - Add appropriate offer to the checkout.
 Borrow a page from your local supermarket where there are racks of candy and other impulse items at the checkout aisle.
 To work this magic on your website or blog, suggest related or coordinated merchandise.
 The benefit is that this product can be sent with the original selections.